Paul Corkett: Biography

-Paul got his start as an engineer in the mid-1980s, engineering singles and albums for bands as varied as ABC, the Chameleons, Twelfth Night and the Heart Throbs.
+Corkett got his start as an engineer in the mid-1980s, engineering singles and albums for bands as varied as ABC, the Chameleons, Twelfth Night and the Heart Throbs.
 He landed his first big engineering gig in 1992, recording the single "China" for Tori Amos's debut album Little Earthquakes.
 In 1994, he produced his first full album, the second album Fake by Adorable.
-His engineering work on the Cure's tenth album Wild Mood Swings led to him producing the band's next album, Bloodflowers, released in 2000.
+His engineering work on the Cure's 10th album Wild Mood Swings led to him producing the band's next album, Bloodflowers, released in 2000.
 After engineering Placebo's second album Without You I'm Nothing, in 1999 Corkett was invited to produce the band's third album Black Market Music.
 The early 2000s saw him producing albums for small alternative British bands the Cooper Temple Clause, Biffy Clyro and Queenadreena.
 In 2012, he teamed up with Love Amongst Ruin frontman Steve Hewitt to engineer albums for French band Lys and Italian band Spiral 69.
 Corkett often works at Moles Studio in Bath, having recorded albums by Billy No Mates, Queenadreena, Dionysos, Fiction Plane and Love Amongst Ruin there.